Hey there – I’m LP. I love makeup. I buy and try a lot of it. I am always trying new brands and formulas.

 I have no strong preference on how blinding my highlighters look on the cheeks.
 Often times, my mood or the occasion dictate whether I reach for something more natural or something high impact.

 I may love colorful eyeshadows and eyeliners, but I don’t love colorful highlighters.
 Holographic or colorful highlighters don’t look natural.
-Personally, the unnatural glow emphasize texture on my cheeks.
+Personally, the unnatural glow emphasizes texture on my cheeks.

 Disclaimer: I am not intending to brag about my beauty collection or to display wealth.
 I work hard to buy what I own.
 Much of what is in my collection has been purchased at a discount or given to me as a gift.